 - trains the AI/ML Entity using the selected training data, and

-- provides the training result (including the location of the trained AI/ML Entity, etc) to the AIMLT MnS consumer(s) who have subscribed to receive the AI/ML training results.
+- provides the training results (including the location of the trained AI/ML Entity, etc) to the AIMLT MnS consumer(s) who have subscribed to receive the AI/ML training results.

 6.2.2.3 Selecting AI/ML models and AI/ML-enabled Functions

 The models that have been trained may differ in terms of complexity and performance.
-For example, a generic large complex model may have been trained in a cloud environment but when such a model cannot be used in the gNB.
-Instead, a student model trained as a derivative of this generic model could be a better candidate.
-Moreover, multiple student models could be trained with differences in complexity and performance which would then allow different student models to be delivered to different network functions depending on operating conditions and performance requirements.
-The network functions need to know the alternative students models available and interactively request and replace student models depending on the observed inference-related constraints and performance.
+For example, a generic comprehensive and complex model may have been trained in a cloud-like environment but when such a model cannot be used in the gNB and instead, a less complex model, trained as a derivative of this generic model, could be a better candidate.
+Moreover, multiple less complex models could be trained with different level of complexity and performance which would then allow different relevant models to be delivered to different network functions depending on operating conditions and performance requirements.
+The network functions need to know the alternative models available and interactively request and replace them when needed and depending on the observed inference-related constraints and performance.

 6.2.2.4 Managing AI/ML Training Processes